gavinlyonsrepo/pic_24F08KA101_projects/projects/16Seg/README.md

 Overview
 --------------------------------------------
 * Name: SixteenSegDisplay
+* Description:

-* Description: A library to display data on a 16 segment LED module.
+A library to display data on a 16 segment LED module.
 It requires 3 Daisy chained shift registers/
 Library is also designed to work with both common anode and common cathode module.
 Library includes ASCII font and also supports Hexadecimal, Decimal point, string support.
 It also provides a function for manually setting segments to any user defined pattern.

 * Author: Gavin Lyons.
 * Complier: xc16 v1.41 compiler
 * PIC: PIC24F08KA101
 * IDE:  MPLAB X v5.30
-* Copyright: (C) 2019 G Lyons This program is free software, see license.md for more detail.
 * URL: https://github.com/gavinlyonsrepo/pic_24F08KA101_projects
 * Note: This is a fork of a subsection of a Arduino library I wrote.
 "FourteenSegDisplay" It can be found in Arduino librarymanger or at [link](https://github.com/gavinlyonsrepo/FourteenSegDisplay).